dallas-hall/kode-kloud-engineer/linux-system-administrator/httpd/url-redirects.md

 ## Task

 > The Nautilus devops team got some requirements related to some Apache config changes.
 They need to setup some redirects for some URLs.
 There might be some more changes need to be done.
+Below you can find more details regarding that:
+>
-Below you can find more details regarding that:<br><br>`httpd` is already installed on app server 1.
-Configure Apache to listen on port `5001`.<br><br>Configure Apache to add some redirects as mentioned below:<br>a.)
-Redirect `http://stapp01.stratos.xfusioncorp.com:<Port>/` to `http://www.stapp01.stratos.xfusioncorp.com:<Port>/` i.e non www to www.
-This must be a permanent redirect i.e `301`<br>b.)
-Redirect `http://www.stapp01.stratos.xfusioncorp.com:<Port>/blog/` to `http://www.stapp01.stratos.xfusioncorp.com:<Port>/news/`.
+> * `httpd` is already installed on app server 1.
+Configure Apache to listen on port `8084`.
+> * Configure Apache to add some redirects as mentioned below:
+>   * Redirect `http://stapp01.stratos.xfusioncorp.com:<Port>/` to `http://www.stapp01.stratos.xfusioncorp.com:<Port>/` i.e non www to www.
+This must be a permanent redirect i.e `301`<br>
+>   * Redirect `http://www.stapp01.stratos.xfusioncorp.com:<Port>/blog/` to `http://www.stapp01.stratos.xfusioncorp.com:<Port>/news/`.
 This must be a temporary redirect i.e `302`.

 ## Preliminary Steps